dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 company to do this, when the public shareholders have considerable influence over the direction of a company?

->"You're going to do what to my dividends?"
+> "You're going to do what to my dividends?"

-Truthfully, the situation describe above, where a company stagnates on innovation because of conflict of interest probably doesn't play out that way.
+Truthfully, the situation described above, where a company stagnates on innovation because of conflict of interest probably doesn't play out that way.
 But often it can.
 Yet, this signals more opportunity.
 If you know that a new technology is going to revolutionize an industry